Casca

 Shakespeare Retold (Modern Verse)

-Cicero, the play tells us, gave a small speech in Greek — the language of the cultured Roman elite, deliberately chosen to make a point that those without Greek would not catch.
-Casca, who is patrician enough to be in the room and rough enough not to follow, captures his own position in the political-cultural hierarchy in a single phrase.
-"It was Greek to me" is a confession of exclusion; it is also, characteristically, a refusal to apologise for the exclusion.
-The line has carried for four centuries because of its perfect economy.
-Casca is not asking to be educated.
-He is naming his ignorance and moving on.
-The Cynic strain that some critics have identified in him — the prose-spoken disdain for elite affectation — is most concentrated in this one phrase.
+Cicero, the scene tells us, made a small speech in Greek – the language of the cultured Roman elite, chosen to make a point those without Greek would miss.
+Casca, patrician enough to be in the room but rough enough not to follow, captures his own place in that hierarchy in a single phrase.
+"It was Greek to me" is a confession of exclusion, and characteristically it is a refusal to apologise for it.
+The line has lasted four centuries because of its economy: Casca is not asking to be taught.
+He names his ignorance and moves on.
+The plain-spoken disdain for elite affectation that runs through him is at its most concentrated right here.

 The Storm-Stricken Witness

-Act 1, Scene 3 reveals an entirely different Casca.
-The storm that breaks over Rome the night before the ides has rattled him into verse, into terror, and into the full apocalyptic register that will be Calpurnia's the next morning.
+A1S3 shows an entirely different Casca.
+The storm that breaks over Rome the night before the ides has shaken him into verse, into terror, and into the full apocalyptic register that will be Calpurnia's the next morning.

 Original